mariodim/ml_mobile_dataset/README.md

    **Mobile** (a cellular device communicates from a moving car at an average speed of 60 Km/H);
    **Fixed** (a cellular device communicates being fixed in a place).

+You download both:
+- raw files (.pcap) available at:
+- processed files (.txt) available at:

 Please note that all the experiments performed in the paper only refer to the Mobile scenario.

 Each sub-dataset is the result of a post-processing stage on the raw pcap files produced by Wireshark.